thomas-neitmann/thomas-adventuRe/content/posts/2020-01-18-how-to-add-a-regression-line-to-a-ggplot.markdown

 ---
-title: How to add a regression line to a ggplot?
+title: How to Add a Regression Line to a ggplot?
 author: Thomas Neitmann
-date: '2020-01-18'
+date: '2021-01-26'
-slug: how-to-add-a-regression-line-to-a-ggplot
+slug: ggplot-regression-line
 categories:
   - R
-  - bytesized
+  - article
 tags:
   - ggplot2
   - datavisualization